yahoo/elide/GraphQL.md

      * `DELETE` - both disassociates the relationship and it deletes the entity from the persistence store.
      * `FETCH` - fetches an already existing entity from the persistent datastore.

   * `ids` are used as the identifier for object(s).
 This field holds a list of ids.
 If this value is unspecified the system assumes to be working on a collection of these objects.
 Otherwise, it is working on the specified ids.
+This argument is unsupported in the case of `UPSERT` and `REPLACE`.
   *  `data` is the data input object that is used as the argument to the specified `op` argument.
 This argument is unsupported in the case of `REMOVE`, `DELETE` or while _fetching_ an existing object.
-  *  `ids` is the id input object list that is used as the argument to the specified `op` argument.
-This argument is unsupported in the case of `UPSERT` and `REPLACE`.

 Finally, the `attributeName` is a specified list of values for the object(s) that the caller expects to be returned.